Depression And Anxiety Facts: The Correlation of These Disorders

 Takeaway

-Many people living with depression may also have an anxiety disorder, and vice versa.
+Many people living with depression may also have generalized anxiety disorder, and vice versa.
 These two common mental illnesses can have some similar symptoms, and each may impact the other in various ways.
 However, depression and anxiety can often be successfully treated.
 You may find it helpful to engage in plenty of self-care and talk about your experiences with friends and family.
 If depression, anxiety, or both are negatively impacting your life, therapy can be an excellent tool.
 If your symptoms make it challenging to leave home for a therapy appointment, you might consider online therapy.
 With BetterHelp, you can be matched with a licensed therapist who has experience helping people with an anxiety disorder or depression.
 Take the first step toward getting support and reach out to BetterHelp today.

 Regulate anxiety in a compassionate environment